Lorti/manu.ninja/src/pages/2018-10-29-gatsby-and-buttercms/index.md

 # Conclusion

-we've learned how to use a Gatsby source plugin to convert headless CMS data to Gatsby nodes, how to query those nodes with GraphQL and create pages from it
+We have learned how to use a Gatsby source plugin to convert headless CMS data to Gatsby nodes, how to query those nodes with GraphQL and create pages from it.
+This should give you a head start when building a Gatsby blog with ButterCMS.
+If you have any questions, just ask.

-If you want to contribute to the source plugin, feel free to open a pull request on [GitHub](https://github.com/youfoundron/gatsby-source-buttercms).
-I have just recently updated it using Babel 7, ButterCMS 1.1 and Gatsby 2, but there's still room for improvements.
+The [Gatsby Source Plugin for ButterCMS](https://www.gatsbyjs.org/packages/gatsby-source-buttercms/?=buttercms) is an open-source community plugin for Gatsby.
+I have updated it prior to writing this article, but there's still room for improvements.
+If you want to contribute to the source plugin, open a pull request on [GitHub](https://github.com/youfoundron/gatsby-source-buttercms).